igoose1/get-ddg/README.md

 ```

 #### Alias
-For fast execution add alias to your `.bashrc` file.
+For fast execution add this line to your `.bashrc` file.
 ```bash
 alias ddg="/path/to/ddg.sh"
 ```
-And after it you can use:
+And after it search is easier:
 ```bash
 ddg How to Google here?!
 ```